 Form a stable team

 When teams form, you should focus your attention on the stable stage.
-You should take your time and carefully select team members because once you do it, you should stick with them through thick and thin.
+You should take your time and carefully select team members.
+And once you do, you should stick with them through thick and thin.

-It takes at least six months to create a high-performance team, if everything runs smoothly.
-If members often come and go, and the only real improvements come from strengthening the inter team relationships, form a high performing team becomes very difficult.
+If everything goes smoothly, it takes at least six months to create a high-performance team.
+If members often come and go, and the only real improvements come from strengthening the inter-team relationships, forming a high-performing team becomes very difficult.

-Cohesion is a state when members possess bonds that link them to one another or the whole group.
+Cohesion is a state in which members possess bonds that link them to one another or the whole group.
 Cohesive teams don’t happen overnight - it takes time and diligence to achieve them.
-Team networks with a high degree of cohesion provide a free stream of information and build trust amongst team members, thus increasing the performance.
+Team networks with a high degree of cohesion provide a free stream of information and build trust amongst team members - thus increasing the performance.

-Therefore,while cohesion is crucial for high-performance teamwork, it has to be carefully managed and regularly offset by input of ideas from outside sources.
+Therefore, while cohesion is crucial for high-performance teamwork, it has to be carefully managed and regularly offset by the input of ideas from outside sources.

 Coach the team as a team, not as a group of individuals

 - Have regular one-on-one meetings with your team members.
-Use them to discuss individual’s habits and behaviors, and how they affect the team.
-You should hold this meetings off-site, where no other members can eavesdrop.
-If you’re dealing with less confident team members, ask for a written feedback.
+Use them to discuss an individual’s habits and behaviors, and how they affect the team.
+You should hold these meetings off-site, where no other members can eavesdrop.
+If you’re dealing with less confident team members, ask for written feedback instead.

-- Provide thoughtful feedback on small but important things, like the way individual faces other members, how much they interrupt others, and how well they listen.
+- Provide thoughtful feedback on small but important things, like the way the individual in question faces other members, how much they interrupt others, and how well they listen.

 - You are a leader, so be an example of the behavior you expect everyone to follow.
 Know your failings and work on them.
-Your team will react well to the positive example and are more likely to follow your lead.
+Your team will react well to such behavior and are more likely to follow your lead.

-- Rearrange office seating to encourage member interaction, and create opportunities to encourage social conversation.
+- Rearrange office seating to encourage member interaction, and create opportunities for social conversations.
 Set desks so everyone can see each other and choose an office that suits the size of your team: if it’s too small, it’ll feel cramped and uncomfortable; if it’s too big, the distance between members will discourage interaction.